Still Performing, But Not Feeling Like Yourself? Anxiety and Burnout in High-Achieving Adults

 A Case Example: Kevin*

-Treatment included practical cognitive strategies, targeted behavioral changes, and when appropriate, medication used thoughtfully and conservatively.
+Treatment included practical cognitive strategies, targeted behavioral changes, and, when appropriate, medication used thoughtfully and conservatively.
 Sessions were structured and collaborative.

 This is often the difference between managing symptoms and addressing underlying patterns.

-Who treats anxiety and burnout
+Who treats anxiety and burnout?

 This integrated approach is especially helpful for adults who feel overwhelmed, unmotivated, or mentally exhausted despite doing many things right.